mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 {{"component": "modules/components/ComponentLinkHeader.js"}}

+## Introduction

+The Snackbar provides users updates on an app's processes, temporarily appearing on the screen.
+Inspired by Google Keep, this demo shows a basic snackbar with a text element and two actions.

+{{"demo": "SimpleSnackbar.js"}}

-## Basics
+## Component

+### Usage

 ```jsx
 import Snackbar from '@mui/material/Snackbar';
 ```

-Inspired by Google Keep, this demo shows a basic snackbar with a text element and two actions.

-{{"demo": "SimpleSnackbar.js"}}

-## Customization
+### Anatomy

+The Snackbar component is composed of... (to-do)

 ### Position